GleammerRay/WineSteam/README.md

 - While sending client info, `Microsoft Visual C++ Runtime error` appears.
    - Fixed by applying the [DXVK patch](#dxvk-patch).
 - Broken font.
-   - Are you sure you didn't skip font installation by aciddent?
+   - Are you sure you didn't skip font installation by accident?
 - While running command `!motd` on BonAHNSa server, game crashes with C++ runtime error.
-   - Fixed by running the [Visual C++ Runtimes Installer](#visual-c-runtimes-installer).
+   - Fixed by running the [Visual C++ Runtimes Installer](#visual-c-runtimes-installer). **This installer is known to break NEOTOKYO° online games entirely on some systems, make sure to back up your prefix before using it**.

 #### Made with 💜 by Gleammer.